-The increase in molecular kinetic energy during compression causes the gas temperature to rise which tends to increase the volume of the compressed gas partially offsetting the compression effect.
-The volume is reduced using an after cooler, after the compressor and before the receiver, to reduce the size of the receiver.
+Turbulence during compression causes the gas temperature to rise and this increases the volume of the compressed gas.
+The volume is reduced using an aftercooler, after the compressor and before the receiver, to reduce the size of the receiver.

 A closed volume of gas will increase in pressure as the temperature rises.
 In a closed system which requires a constant pressure, this results in gas being bled from the system.
 An example occurs when the moderator temperature rises causing the cover gas pressure to rise and results in the operation of the bleed valves.